 - Service animals must be under the control and supervision of their handler at all times.

-- Service animals are not permitted to be left in camp unattended under any circumstances.
+- Service animals are not permitted to be left unattended under any circumstances.

 - Handlers are required to be prepared for, and clean-up after, their animals at all times.